kda2495/IPA_Downloader/README_EN.md

 #### Note:
 * To purchase or download apps, they must be previously acquired in the App Store;
 * Apps are downloaded directly from the App Store;
-* It is recommended to disable security keys and switch to standard two-factor authentication.
+* It is recommended to disable security keys and switch to standard two-factor authentication;
+* The script supports bulk purchasing/downloading of apps.
+Simply enter the index numbers of the apps/versions from the tables, separated by commas or hyphens.
+For example, entering 1, 2, 3-5 will purchase/download the apps with index numbers 1, 2, 3, 4, and 5.

 ## General requirements for use:
 * Windows 7, 8.1, 10, 11 (x64);